 Standing committees are permanent committees of the Bloomington Faculty Council that are required to meet regularly.
-Sections 16 and 17 of the Bylaws of the Bloomington Faculty Council of Indiana University outline what the BFC standing committees are, as well as any specific guidelines, requirements, duties and functions.
+Sections 16 and 17 of the Bylaws of the Bloomington Faculty Council of Indiana University outline what the BFC standing committees are, as well as specific guidelines, requirements, duties, and functions.

-The BFC currently has 15 standing committees, each of which has it's own webpage with information regarding current or past projects and committee meeting minutes when available.
+The BFC has 16 standing committees, which regularly share projects and meeting minutes, when available.

-The BFC has 5 elected committees, each with a specific purpose and structure.
-Faculty members can volunteer for these committees, the Nomination Committee then selects candidates to run, and the Bloomington Faculty elects the final membership.
+The BFC has five elected committees, each with a specific purpose and structure.
+Faculty members can volunteer to serve.
+The Nomination Committee then selects candidates to run, and the Bloomington faculty elects the final members.

-The elected committees, save the Faculty Athletics Committee, are focused on dispute resolution, misconduct and grievance proceedings.
-Terms are 1-2 years depending on the committee and most meet only as-needed.
+The elected committees, save for the Athletics Committee, focus on dispute resolution, misconduct, and grievance proceedings.
+Terms are one to two years, depending on the committee.
+Most committees meet only as needed.

-Each elected committee has a specific policy to guide their functions.
-Links to these policies can be found on each committee's webpage.
+Each elected committee has a specific policy to guide its functions.
+Links to these policies can be found on each committee's page.